Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: From Principles to Practice: Disentanglement in CLIP Models

-Unlike Corollary~\ref{corollary:hyper}, Corollary~\ref{coro:conv} shows that the learned representations $\mathbf{f}_x(\mathbf{x})$ from multimodal contrastive learning are already disentangled, i.e., $\mathbf{f}_x(\mathbf{x}) = \mathbf{P} \mathbf{z}_x + \mathbf{c}$.
+Unlike Corollary~\ref{corollary:hyper}, Corollary~\ref{coro:conv} shows that the learned representations $\mathbf{f}_x(\mathbf{x})$ from MMCL are already disentangled, i.e., $\mathbf{f}_x(\mathbf{x}) = \mathbf{P} \mathbf{z}_x + \mathbf{c}$.
 This result mainly requires two conditions: (1) the true latent variables $\mathbf{z}_x$ are sampled from a convex body latent space, and (2) the inference space of the model is also constrained to a convex body.
 However, CLIP-like models typically violate the second condition, as they operate in a hyperspherical inference space due to L2 normalization, even through we assume that the first condition may hold.
 Nevertheless, the insight from Corollary~\ref{coro:conv} remains useful with appropriate adjustments.
-In particular, the Corollary relies on the existence of an isometric mapping from the latent space to the representation space (see Eq.~\ref{app: isometry} in the Appendix).
+In particular, the Corollary relies on the existence of an isometric mapping from the latent space to the representation space (see Eq.~\eqref{app: isometry} in Appendix).
 Although a global isometry from a convex body to a hypersphere is not feasible, it is reasonable to assume a local isometry between the convex body and small regions of the hypersphere.
 Based on this, we propose first applying Principal Component Analysis (PCA) to the representations $\mathbf{f}_x(\mathbf{x})$.
 Then, FastICA can be used to account for the orthogonal transformation introduced by PCA, enabling the extraction of the final disentangled representations.
 This PCA+ICA pipeline thus enables effective use of CLIP-like models under the result of Corollary~\ref{coro:conv}.

-\emph{By leveraging the disentanglement capabilities of CLIP-like models, we can improve performance on tasks that benefit from disentangled representations, such as few-shot learning and domain generalization.
-We hope this motivates further exploration of the disentanglement potential inherent in CLIP-like models across a broad range of downstream applications.}
+\begin{remark} By leveraging the disentanglement capabilities of CLIP-like models, we can improve performance on tasks that benefit from disentangled representations, such as few-shot learning and domain generalization.
+This observation further motivates exploration of the disentanglement potential inherent in CLIP-like models across a broad range of downstream applications. \end{remark}